 What happens if I default on my student loans?

-If you default on your student loans and never take steps to turn your situation around, all of the consequences listed above can eventually come to fruition.
+If you default on your student loans and never take steps to turn your situation around, you could face all of the consequences listed above.
 Unfortunately, the results of this financial misstep can impact your life in myriad ways.

 If you have poor credit due to defaulting on your student loans, for example, you may not be able to qualify for a credit card, borrow money to purchase a car or take out a mortgage to buy a home, regardless of your income.